 Growing AT Mareeba

-Piñata pineapples are grown on four adjoining Piñata Farms-owned properties spread over 150 hectares of gentle slopes at Paddy’s Green, at the northern end of the Atherton Tablelands, nine months of the year.
+Piñata pineapples are grown on four adjoining Piñata Farms-owned properties spread over 150 hectares of gentle slopes at Paddy’s Green, at the northern end of the Atherton Tablelands.

 The Mareeba Crop